 Your actual home’s worth isn’t likely to be impacted by a garish paint job, or the paint of the house next door.
 The appraisal process is looking at the home value based on its’ structural integrity and its square footage, among other aspects, and paint color really isn’t part of how much the actual house is worth.
 However, if the paint means the incoming homeowners may immediately have to hire professionals to rectify what they feel is an eyesore, it can cause a dent in home selling price.

-How is your Home Paint Color Affecting the Home value?
+Is your Exterior Paint Color Affecting the Home value?

 How does an HOA affect the Paint Color of Your Home?

 Home Owner Associations often have rules about home paint color for exactly this reason: a garishly painted house can kind of ruin the mood of the whole block.
-Check before you paint to see if you’re breaking any bylaws, and refer to the HOA if you have a question about your neighbor’s questionable taste!
+Read carefully the CC&Rs (covenants, conditions, and restrictions) before you paint (and before any major home improvement that may alter the exterior) to see if you’re breaking any bylaws.

 The following choices can increase or decrease your home selling price!